theNewDynamic/thenewdynamic.com/content/en/info/terms-of-service.md

 #### 4) Intellectual Propery

-The New Dynamic expressly reserves all Intellectual Property Rights in the Services, The New Dynamic System and all materials provided by The New Dynamic hereunder.
+The New Dynamic expressly reserves all Intellectual Property Rights in the Services, The New Dynamic System and all "Background Technology" provided by The New Dynamic hereunder.

+For purposes of this Agreement, "Background Technology" means any materials and other intellectual property which were owned or controlled by The New Dynamic or a third party prior to its performance of Services, or are created or developed by The New Dynamic in connection with the Services but not invoiced to and/or not paid for by Client, and all enhancements, modifications, improvements and derivative works of or in respect of the foregoing that may be created or developed by The New Dynamic (whether or not created or developed in connection with the performance of any Services).

+The New Dynamic hereby grants Client a non-exclusive, irrevocable, perpetual, worldwide and fully paid license to copy, modify, distribute, and use the Background Technology solely as incorporated into, any in connection with the operation of the Websites.
+Specifically, Client may not separate any Background Technology from the Websites for any purpose.
+Expressly as stated in this Section.
 All right, title and interest in the Services and all other materials provided by The New Dynamic hereunder, any update, adaptation, translation, customization or derivative work thereof, and all Intellectual Property Rights therein will remain with The New Dynamic or its licensors.

 #### 5) Confidentiality